-The NLA mentoring program was established to help develop the next generation of clinical, academic, and administrative leaders in the field of Lipidology by pairing early-career members with established NLA members.
+The NLA mentoring program was established to help develop the next generation of leaders in the field of Lipidology by pairing early-career members with established NLA members.
 The mentoring program provides mentees an opportunity to interact with lipid experts from diverse backgrounds, types of practice, and geographic regions, as well as the opportunity to gain valuable guidance and career advice relating to their growth in the field of Lipidology.

 Lipid-focused trainees (Associate Members of the NLA) and early career members are encouraged to submit a request to be paired with a mentor.
 In addition, the NLA is always looking for lipid experts to serve as mentors for our early-career members.

 Mentoring partnerships are set with the expectation of a 2-year commitment, allowing time for the partners to set and accomplish both short and long term goals related to development in the field of Lipidology.

 When applying for the program, each mentor and mentee are prompted to identify one or more tracks that best represent their experience or goals.
 These three tracks are:

 Clinical Track - This track focuses on those interested in primarily providing clinical lipid care with considerations of establishing a preventive program, running a lipid clinic, community/medical education, etc.

 Academic/Research Track (Basic Science or Clinical Research) - This track focuses on those interested in performing research in lipid based areas and those that would like to gain knowledge in research methodology, publishing, and grant writing.
 The research track is subdivided into two parts: one focused on bench/basic science research involving low patient interaction and the other focused on clinical research, including clinical trials.